-This position is a 6a-2p Monday-Friday floater position based out of River House.
+This position is a 6a-2p Monday-Friday floater position.
 This person supports Spurwink's community-based residences.
 The Residential Youth and Family Specialist is tasked with implementing the individual treatment plans on behalf of the residents of the home.
 The position is designed to maximize consistency of approach to promote the greatest degree of developmentally appropriate independent functioning so that, in most cases, each resident may return to his/her family setting as quickly as possible.

 In addition to teaching self-help and basic living skills, a Residential Youth and Family Specialist assists clients achieve all of the competencies necessary to manage life events successfully.
 This will often include the development and use of coping strategies needed to manage emotional dysregulation as well as the use of crisis management strategies.
 She/He works closely with families and with other treatment team members in pursuit of these competencies.

 Day to day household management is incorporated into the expectations of this position, including but not limited to remaining within a household budget, designing and participating in recreational activities, the establishment of a nutritious menu, food preparation, documentation, and minor household maintenance, housekeeping, and assurance of residential safety.

 Residential Youth and Family specialists are expected to:

 1. Provide the appropriate level of supervision for clients in their care and adhere to the Individual Crisis and Behavior Management Plan.

 2. Demonstrate safe behavior and words to assure the safety of clients and peers.

 3. Administer medications according to policies and procedures.

 4. Recognized and comply with the recommendations put forth by the client's ISP.
 Follow medical recommendations and treatment.

 5. Maintain a home-like, caring, clean and safe environment for clients and their families within the clients' live in setting.